New York City Showroom

 Our Showroom has hundreds of frames installed over our magical mirror glass.
 They are ready to show how amazing this hidden technology can fit into your interior.

-Would you like to see how 2 Way Mirror TVs are made?
+Would you like to see how Framed Television Mirrors are made?

 In our Tribeca space we also have our Workshops that you can tour.
 At Reflectel we offer complimentary consultation with one of our designers.
 Learn the secret about how TVs with glazing work.
 See which frame brings you joy.
 We have thousands of frames to choose from.
 With Reflectel you can make your TV concealment vision into a reality.